totten/shimmy/README.md

-# Mixins
+# Mixin Library (mixlib)

 This repository contains a set of *CiviCRM extension mixins*.
 Mixins are small bits of glue-code that reduce common boilerplate.
 To support early adopters, mixins may be bundled directly with an extension; additionally, to support long-term maintenance, mixins may be updated through `civicrm-core` (or other extensions).

+The "Mixin Library" supports development/distribution of mixins.
+Install it if you wish to update common mixins.

 ## Usage

-To activate a mixin, an extension should list it in `info.xml`:
+To activate a mixin, an extension should add a declaration to `info.xml`:

 ```xml
 <extension key="...">